giaourtaki/Homelab_Server/VPN_setup.md

 * Set a DDNS through Duck DNS
 * Configurated port forwarding in my router settings
 * Installed PiVPN, used Wireguard
-* run pivpn -qr, which produces a qr code to tranfer the .conf file in my phone
+* Run pivpn -qr, which produces a qr code to tranfer the .conf file in my phone